-- International risk reduction actions are already agreed, mainly through multilateral environmental agreements, but implementation and enforcement needs to be scaled up - Scientific evidence and/ or global agreement exists to reduce risks, but national and international policy actions are required - 3.
+- 1. International risk reduction actions are already agreed, mainly through multilateral environmental agreements, but implementation needs to be scaled up - 2.
+Scientific evidence and/ or global agreement exists to reduce risks, but policy actions are required - 3.
 Emerging scientific evidence concerning human health and the environment warrants a greater understanding of the nature and magnitude of risks.